 Students must apply for admission to the Teacher Education Program as soon as they declare an Elementary Education major or a Secondary Education minor.
 Students can find and file applications on the Department's website.
 The Director of Teacher Education notifies applicants of acceptance or reason for denial.
 Florida requires that students have a passing score on the General Knowledge Test (GK) of the Florida Teacher Certification Exam (FTCE) to be admitted to any state-approved program.

-All students completing a Florida State-approved Teacher Education Program must pass all portions of the Florida Teacher Certification Exam (FTCE), including the General Knowledge, Professional Education and Subject Area Exams, and have an overall GPA of 2.5.
+All students completing a Florida state-approved teacher education program must pass all portions of the Florida Teacher Certification Exam (FTCE), including the General Knowledge, Professional Education and Subject Area Exams prior to graduation, and have an overall GPA of 2.5.

 Students must be admitted to the Teacher Education Program before enrolling in courses limited to majors and certification students.

-Eighteen (18) courses are required.
-All students completing Rollins' Florida State Approved Programs must take the equivalent of a college math course unless they have achieved a grade of C or higher in high school calculus.
+All students completing Rollins' Florida state approved programs must take the equivalent of a college math course unless they have achieved a grade of C or higher in high school calculus.
 Students also need a course in U.S. History.
 Consult with an advisor in the Department of Education for assistance meeting these requirements.
 Elementary Education majors and Secondary Education minors must complete all of the following:

 SECONDARY EDUCATION MINOR